Checkpoints and Undo

 2. If you made a manual checkpoint, restore it.

-3. If the repository has a clean commit to return to, use Git/JJ recovery tools instead.
+3. If the repository has a clean commit to return to, use Git recovery tools instead.

 A source-control operation conflicted